 Texas law requires that passengers wear seat belts.
 All employees are expected to wear a properly fastened seat belt.
 District-imposed penalties, up to and including removal of driving responsibilities and/or termination of employment, will be in addition to any fees incurred by the employee if cited by law enforcement for violation of the seat belt law.

-Employees with questions or concerns relating to safety programs and issues can contact Administrative and Pupil Services, the Business and/or Operations representatives.
+Employees with questions or concerns relating to safety programs and issues can contact Dr. Craig Coleman (903) 381-2251.

 Possession of Firearms and Weapons

 Policies DH, FNCG, GKA